SANAA: A Better World Through Creativity

 Hawke Building level 3, UniSA City West campus, 55 North Terrace, Adelaide

-Showcasing East Africa's artistic talent, five international Kenyan artists known for pushing boundaries will visit South Australia and exhibit their artwork as part of SANAA: A Better World Through Creativity.
+Showcasing East Africa's artistic talent, four international Kenyan artists known for pushing boundaries will visit South Australia and exhibit their artwork as part of SANAA: A Better World Through Creativity.

 This artwork gives a voice to minority groups who are working on political, cultural and socially engaged street art - expressing themes such as rising racial tension, increasingly complex global politics and border control.

 The artists are strong role models and leaders in their community, illustrating the power of art in changing lives and the abundance of artistic talent in East Africa.
 These creations seek to empower audiences, create awareness as well as advocacy for social change.